 Keeping parents informed about curriculum and practices through electronic communications and through faculty-led workshops and programs for parents.

-“We value individuals and their history.”

-Teachers implement a multicultural curriculum through units of study that are designed to increase student awareness and appreciation of various world cultures.

-CRA conducts regular Town Meetings where community members gather to learn about their similarities and differences through student work exhibitions and student-led presentations.

-CRA students participate in and host exhibitions showing their work product and what they have learned with the school community and the general public.

 Model Learning Community: “We are a model learning community.”

 CRA supports the professional development of teachers, administrators and school aides through weekly staff meetings, as well as workshops, retreats and learning institutes.